arielsalminen/TinyNav.js/README.md

         ul { display: none }
     }

 NOTE: You should probably add `js` class for `<html>` with javascript and use that in CSS when hiding the normal navigation so that navigation is still accessible if someone is browsing the site JavaScript disabled.
+Example:

+JS:

+    $('html').addClass('js');

+CSS:

+    @media screen and (max-width: 600px) {
+        .js .tinynav { display: block }
+        .js ul { display: none }
+    }

 For a demo, download this repository as a ZIP file and open example.html.